pr1me-e1gh7/team-profile-generator/README.md

 5. Answer the questions
 6. Your Team Profile will generate in the ``/dist`` folder

-An example of the steps can be shown here
 <img src="./media/terminal-steps.gif"/>

 ## 🏁 Challenge Criteria